anwar-gazi/freightforward/README.md

 [Youtube](https://www.youtube.com/channel/UCLwOk0QXDgPk1_TWx63KeAw)

 ## License: FOSS, GPL-2.0
-**Freightman is free and open source.
-Licensed under [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).**
+**Free and open source software, licensed under [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).**
 <br>
-You can use it for both personal and professional use.
+* You can use it for both personal and professional use.
-<br>You can modify and re-distribute the code,
+* You can modify and re-distribute the code.
-**you must retain the same GPL-2.0 license.**
+* you must retain the same GPL-2.0 license.

 ## Questions or need help?
-Come talk to us on the [Freightman discussion at github](https://github.com/minhaj-me-bd/freightman/discussions)
+Come talk to us on the [FreightForward discussion at github](https://github.com/minhajme/freightforward/discussions)

 ## Social Media
 [Email](mailto:minhaj.me.bd@gmail.com) &nbsp;&nbsp;